NIH-MIP/Multimodal_RPModel/README.md

 Development of a multimodal model using quantitative imaging features and clinical covariates revealed that an automated multimodal AI approach most effectively predicts BCR in PCa patients.
 Based on AUROC and the ability to differentiate between BCR-free survival outcomes with statistical significance in intermediate risk patients, this model outperforms the gold standard postsurgical CAPRA-S risk scores.

-## Instructions for Reproducing Automated EPE Detection
+## Instructions for Reproducing BCR Prediction Model
-Detailed instructions and code to reproduce this model and run inference on external data will be uploaded after publication.
+1. Follow the instructions for previously developed [prostate cancer deep learning lesion detection](https://github.com/Project-MONAI/research-contributions/tree/main/prostate-mri-lesion-seg).
+2. Use requirements.txt to set up a conda environment (conda create --name <env> --file requirements.txt).
+3. Run ContourVariance_wReduction.py to create variance masks.
+4. Run AutomatedEPE_dataCollection_wSorting.py to calculated radiomics features and save them.
+5. Run Training.py and Testing.py to train and test the features and model.

+Please contact benjamin.simon@nih.gov with any inquiries regarding running this code.
+Please cite [the paper](https://www.sciencedirect.com/science/article/pii/S0899707125001792) when using any component from this repository.

-The content of this repository and its associated publication does not necessarily reflect the views or policies of the Department of Health and Human Services, nor does mention of trade names, commercial products, or organizations imply endorsement by the U.S. Government.
+The content of this repositiory its associated publication does not necessarily reflect the views or policies of the Department of Health and Human Services, nor does mention of trade names, commercial products, or organizations imply endorsement by the U.S. Government.